ankur-gupta/pyspark-playground/README.md

 #### Jupyter notebook
 By default, running a container from this image would run a jupyter notebook at port `8888`.
-The port `8888` is not exposed in the `Dockerfile` you can expose it and bind it to a port on host machine via command line.
+The port `8888` is not exposed in the `Dockerfile` you can expose it and bind it to a port on the host machine via command line.

-If you run a container based on this image without using the `docker-compose.yml`, then a spark cluster won't be started for you but you can start you own spark cluster either via command-line or via python code within the jupyter notebook.
+If you run a container based on this image without using the `docker-compose.yml`, then a spark cluster won't be started for you, but you can start you own Spark cluster either via command-line or via python code within the jupyter notebook.

 #### Why such a big linux image?